 Unity Scientific, a KPM Analytics company, is a leading provider of near infrared (NIR) analysis instrumentation, automated wet chemistry analyzers and grain rheology equipment.
 Our products are designed for superior quality, intuitive operation, and reliable performance and are relied on daily by global companies large and small to improve process control and increase production efficiency.

 Unity Scientific is headquartered in Milford, MA USA with another direct sales office in Weiler bei Bingen, Germany.
-Our employees, pictured above, have deep knowledge in designing, manufacturing and supporting our technologies and average over 20 years in this field.
-Unity Scientific products are also supported and distributed by over 50 trained and experienced distrubutors worldwide.
-For a global map of our discributors, please see Global Representatives.
+Our employees have deep knowledge in designing, manufacturing and supporting our technologies and average over 20 years in this field.
+Unity Scientific products are also supported and distributed by over 50 trained and experienced distributors worldwide.
+For a global map of our distributors, please see Global Representatives.

 Unity Scientific (Unity) was founded in 2001 by Doug Evans who recognized an opportunity to better address customer’s needs with an easier to use, more reliable and accurate Near Infrared (NIR) analyzer, at a competitive price point.
 Designed to measure moisture, oil, protein and ash in flour, agricultural ingredients, chocolate and processed foods, these instruments were easy to implement, operate and maintain at-line or in the quality laboratory.

 The SpectraStar 2200 Spinning Drawer (1100 to 2200 nm) was introduced, the first truly standalone NIR multi-constituent measuring device that eliminated the need for an external computer.
 Compact and rugged, it was ideal for the at-line process control environment, as well as quality control laboratories.
 The first office and manufacturing plant was opened in Beltsville, Maryland.